 Zombie games are everywhere now, but they have also gotten better over the years.
-Zombies are probably the most iconic horror character ever, and most everyone is fascinated by them.
+Zombies are probably the most iconic horror character ever, and almost everyone is fascinated by them.
 However, a new fascination has started coming around: What would happen if we truly and honestly were hit by a zombie apocalypse?
 Gone are the campy days of old horror films where zombies were just scary and cool.
 People are even getting down to the nitty-gritty science of zombies and it’s now showing up in video games.
-Dying Light is probably of the better zombie games out there, and for sure the best open world one.
+Dying Light is probably of the better zombie games out there and for sure the best open-world one.

 That’s what I have to gripe about the most.
 Dying Light had a lot of potentials to create some great lore around this fictional area and develop some memorable characters, but instead went the route of just getting as many missions out there as possible and relying on the open world itself.
 There is just so much potential here.
 The world itself is well put together and huge.
 There are some unique areas where pieces of the story could be told, but the developers just bypassed this all together.